Showmax/showmax-nginx-sso-cookie-auth/README.md

 ```

 Where ``settings.cookie_domain`` resolves to appropriate domain, such as ``.showmax.cc``.
 You can also see use of ``session`` object.
 Which is an encrypted session between SSO server and the client.
 It contains information such as ``uid`` etc. You can replace this with your database for example. ``settings.cookie_secret`` is the same secret you would set to ``keys`` for this domain (``.showmax.cc`` in this case) in Lua module.

+### Images behind SSO
+Placeholder image will be returned for request believed to be requesting an image (based on `Accept` header).
+We have implemented this as we got quite a lot of confused users, when they have been embedding SSO protected images into their documents.

+Placeholder image is an Public Domain [Fire Ball Icon](http://www.publicdomainfiles.com/show_file.php?id=13925212824442).